-For more on the culture of the Nabataeans, you can also look at the Al-Habees, which is a museum as well as the Habees High Place.
+For more on the Nabataeans culture, you can also look at the Al-Habees, which is a museum and the Habees High Place.
 Climbing up on further, you will find the High Place of Sacrifice, which is to be found on top of Attuf Ridge.
 There is still a host of monuments and buildings you can look into.

 The sun can add to this site's magnificence – come late afternoon or early morning, the sun shines and illumines the multicolored stones.